The Freddo (and Mars, and Beano) Index

 Full data for each year individually is available upon request.

-Inflation figures are based off the accurate historical data, and predictions for the future are based on a static rise of inflation based on the average rate over the last 16 years (around 3.9%).
+Inflation figures are based on accurate historical data, and predictions for the future are based on a static rise of inflation based on the average rate over the last 16 years (around 3.9%).

 If you need to do some investigating yourself, head to our supermarket vouchers and cinema vouchers pages.